Milestones for preschoolers

 These milestones check how your child is growing and help find potential issues early.

-If you think your child is not meeting a milestone for their age, share your concerns with your family doctor or health nurse.
-They will provide opportunities for early assessment and support if there is an area your preschooler might need.
+If you’re worried your child isn’t meeting a milestone for their age, talk to your family doctor or child health nurse.
+They can help with early checks and support if your child needs it.

 Early intervention

 Children have sensitive periods for development.
-Early assessment and intervention is essential to ensure the best outcomes for your child.
+Early checks and support (called early intervention) are essential to help your child reach their full potential.

 Movement